codearachnid/tribe-events-api/README.md

-tribe-events-exporter
+The Events Calendar: API
 =====================

-A simple addon to export your events from Tribe Event Calendar.
+A quiet WordPress plugin to add API functionality to your The Events Calendar plugin.